Cesar Azpilicueta has talked about his uncertain future at the club.

 Azpilicueta is also an asset for any manager due to his ability to play in multiple positions across the backline.

-Chelsea should be keen to award their captain a new deal as soon as possible.
+Chelsea should award their captain a new deal as soon as possible.

 - Chelsea vs Liverpool FA Cup Preview – Prediction, team news, line-ups